Prof-Edil/bitcoin-2024-2-task-signet-wallet/send_multisig.md

 ## Show off

-While not mandatory, you are encouraged to broadcast your transactions to the signet network!
+You are encouraged to broadcast your transactions to the signet network!
 You can use `bitcoin-cli -signet sendrawtransaction <hex>` for this.
 It will be very cool to see everyone's name in our private signet blockchain!
+Include the txid of your two transactions when asking for review.

 ## Submission